Key takeaways

 How does the SECURE 2.0 Act affect catch-up contributions?

 The SECURE 2.0 Act, which was passed in 2022, includes several changes aimed at helping Americans save for retirement.
-The legislation includes a couple key provisions that affect catch-up contributions:
+The legislation includes a few key provisions that affect catch-up contributions.

-• Beginning in 2024, the $1,000 limit on catch-up contributions to a traditional and Roth IRA may be indexed for inflation, potentially increasing this amount going forward.
+Beginning in 2024, the $1,000 limit on catch-up contributions to a traditional and Roth IRA may be indexed for inflation, potentially increasing this amount going forward.
+As stated above, the catch-up limit in 2026 is $1,100.

 Are you ready to maximize your retirement savings?